+These type of services can be used to access business data (resources classified as part of the data services).
 Through the data services you can do the following in Bizagi:

 •Obtain information related to Stakeholders for example my stuff or searches, and execute actions of experience elements.

-Through the metadata services you can obtain details focused on how to further invoke data services, such as: Obtaining the list of Stakeholders in the project, or which searches, processes, relevant processes or my stuff collections they have under their Experience design.
+Through the metadata services you can obtain details focused on how to further invoke data services, such as: Obtaining the list of processes, Stakeholders in the project, or which searches, relevant processes or my stuff collections they have under their Experience design.

 Query services expose methods to retrieve information of entities and processes entities.
 These services are useful if you are looking to generate processes reports using the Bizagi API, for example, a report of a process using business information.